burningwave/core/README.md

 <br/>

-## Let's take a look at the class path scanner: searching for all classes that have package name that matches a regex
+## Using a component of the classpath scanner: searching for all classes that have package name that matches a regex
 In this case we're looking for all classes whose package name contains "springframework" string
 ```java
 import java.util.Collection;